 Example 1: The utilities regularly tell the public that the only way to underground electric lines is with outside funding, like a new property tax district or funds from a municipality or business.
 This is inaccurate.
 This exact issue was litigated in the 1970s and the utilities lost at the Arizona Supreme Court in 1980.
 Since then, many utilities have placed or replaced underground distribution and transmission infrastructure through the normal ratemaking process.

 Example 2: The utilities regularly tell the public that underground electric lines cost 10-20x more than over head electric lines.
-However, this is demonstrably false (see here and here).
-Moreover, industry analyses indicate that the total cost of ownership of underground lines can be less than the total cost of ownership of overhead lines.
+However, this is demonstrably false.
+Data from nearby recent comparables show an actual up front cost differential of 1-3x (see here and here).
+Moreover, industry analyses indicate that the cost to operate underground lines is substantially less than the cost to operate above ground lines.
+Therefore, the total cost of ownership of underground lines can be less than the total cost of ownership of overhead lines.

 Solution: Information Symmetry